 This book is one your three-year-old will want to be read on repeat.
 You can explore emotions in this book and what it takes to be a good parent.

 Poor peanut butter is looking for someone to play with.
 Does peanut butter go with cupcakes?

 Not only is this beginning picture book silly, but it also allows your three-year-old to learn about making friends!
 It’s a great rhyming book too.

-Educational Books for 3-year-olds with Imagination
+Educational Books for 3-year-olds to Inspire Imagination

 As vocabulary grows, so does the imagination.
 Now is the perfect time to introduce books that will spark your child’s imagination.